agateau/blog/2016/reordering-a-listview-via-dragndrop-1/index.md

 pub_date: 2016-04-24 17:28:45 +01:00
 public: true
 tags: [Qt, QML, Drag'n'drop]
-title: Reordering a Qt Quick ListView via drag'n'drop
+title: Reordering a Qt Quick ListView via drag'n'drop - part 1
 summary: |
     How to setup a Qt Quick ListView so that the user can reorder its elements by dragging them around.